meteor/meteor/docs/source/packages/accounts-2fa.md

 The package `accounts-2fa` allows you to easily integrate 2FA with the OTP technology on your login flow.

 The first step to use 2FA is to generate a QR code so the user can read it on an authenticator app and start to receiving codes.
-{% apibox "Accounts.generateSvgCodeAndSaveSecret" "module":"accounts-base" %}
+{% apibox "Accounts.generate2faActivationQrCode" "module":"accounts-base" %}

 {% apibox "Accounts.enableUser2fa" "module":"accounts-base" %}